OpenExoplanetCatalogue/open_exoplanet_catalogue/README.md

 --------------
 [This file](https://raw.github.com/hannorein/open_exoplanet_catalogue/master/oec_paper.pdf) describes the philosophy and data-format of the catalogue.
 However, everything should be rather self-explanatory.
 The actual data is in the `systems` directory.
 Each xml file corresponds to one planetary system.

+If you are editing the file with vim, have a look at the [xmledit plugin](http://www.vim.org/scripts/script.php?script_id=301).
+I found it very helpful.

 How to include references to publications
 --------------